tacticalshovels/SubEvil_2.0/README.md

 # SubEvil 2.0

-**SubEvil 2.0** is a fast, stdlib-only subdomain reconnaissance tool.
-It enumerates subdomains from multiple passive sources, probes them to check if they’re alive, and optionally resolves their IPs.
+**SubEvil 2.0** is a fast, stdlib-only subdomain reconnaissance tool based on https://github.com/Evil-Twins-X/SubEvil It enumerates subdomains from multiple passive sources, probes them to check if they’re alive, and optionally resolves their IPs.

 ⚡ Designed for penetration testers, bug bounty hunters, and security researchers.